 Why the GDPR?

-- accountability of the subcontractors by the principals
+accountability of subcontractors by the principals.

-What are the GDPR penalties?
+What are the GDPR sanctions?

-- 4% for the most serious infringements
+4% for serious violations

-In reality, there are several types of GDPR sanctions.
+There are actually several types of sanctions.

 GDPR Sanctions: Formal notice